chienhungchen/portfolio/blog/_posts/2013-09-21-use-jekyll-for-javascript-projects.markdown

 Try it out, perhaps it'll make your life easier as a JavaScript developer.

-Tweet me at [@jeffchen330][twitter] with your thoughts on using Jekyll this way or if you have better ideas for working with JavaScript locally.
+Tweet me at [@jeffchen330][twitter] or comment below with your thoughts on using Jekyll this way or if you have better ideas for working with JavaScript locally.
 Also, check out my [Github][github] for some of my JS stuff.

 [github]: http://github.com/chienhungchen
 [twitter]:    http://twitter.com/jeffchen330